edhaynes/rhel10_imagemode/README.md

 ```bash
 sudo virsh --connect qemu:///session console r10_imagemode
 ```
+You can login to the system using user **core** and the password you defined earlier in config.json.
 # Running VM on ARM based mac using UTM

 1. Download the .qcow2 file: From Mac: